wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/2-portal-maintenance.md

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the Run Portal Checker with diagnostic results listed.](../media/portal-checker.png)](../media/portal-checker.png#lightbox)

-The result will also provide mitigation steps or links to help you understand the impact of the issue.
+The result will also provide mitigation steps or links to help you understand the impact of the issue and how to resolve it.

 For more information, see [Portal Checker](/power-apps/maker/portals/admin/portal-checker/?azure-portal=true).